rdkcentral/ThunderNanoServices/examples/DynamicJSONRPCErrorMessage/doc/DynamicJSONRPCErrorMessagePlugin.md

 <a id="head_Scope"></a>
 ## Scope

-This document describes purpose and functionality of the Pollux plugin.
+This document describes purpose and functionality of the DynamicJSONRPCErrorMessage plugin.
 It includes detailed specification about its configuration and methods provided.

 <a id="head_Case_Sensitivity"></a>
 ## Case Sensitivity